|317:30-3-1.||Creation and implementation of rules; applicability|

 (3) OHCA does not consider non-billed services or supplies when calculating underpayments and overpayments.

-(d) If sampling reveals an error rate of 10% or less, the provider will be required to reimburse OHCA for any overpayments noted during the review.
+(d) If a probability sample audit reveals an error rate of 10% or less, the provider will be required to reimburse OHCA for any overpayments noted during the audit/review.

 (a) A group/corporation is a business entity under which one or more individual providers practice.
 A group does not require multiple professional providers.
 A single provider group is a valid group and would be identified by the business entity name.
 Providers who are in group affiliations and providers who are incorporated under a Federal Employer Identification Number (FEIN) may be paid as a group or corporation.
 Unless otherwise notified, payments will be issued to a provider as an independent provider, under the personal Social Security Number.
 To be paid as a group/corporation, or under the Federal Employer Identification Number, providers must contact OHCA to secure a contract for group/corporation billing.
 It will be the responsibility of the group/corporation to notify the OHCA of changes when a provider leaves or enters the group/corporation affiliation.